 They decided to use two cows and a wagon to carry the Ark back.
 Now, that is not how God instructed the Israelites to carry the Ark (Num 4.15), but they didn’t know any better.
 They did not know the Torah.
 Some would say this was not fair, but God can show mercy to whoever he wants.
 However, this will play a role later when David tries to bring the Ark into Jerusalem (2 Sam 6.3-7).
 The two cows had never been yoked and had never pulled a cart, and they had calves and if they ignored their instincts to return to the calves to nurse and went to the land of Israel, they would know this plague was from God.
 So there were two tests to see if this was from God.
 No need to repent if they didn’t have to, right?
 But the cows went straight into the direction of Beth-shemesh (“house of the sun” or “east”) which was against their natural instincts, which was a priestly city (Josh 21.13-16; 1 Chr 6.59).
 The cows should have been resisting the yoke which was upon them because they had never been harnessed.

-The cows were “lowing” was they went so they were not particularly happy about this, but the Lord overpowered their instinctive nature and they did the will of God anyway.
+The cows were “lowing” so they were not particularly happy about this, but the Lord overpowered their instinctive nature and they did the will of God anyway.
 Ever wonder why there is no sin in the Olam Haba?
 Learn the lesson of these cows.
 The people of Beth-shemesh were reaping their wheat harvest (done around Tishri in the fall) and saw the Ark and the cart coming, and rejoiced as it came into the field of Joshua (Yeshua) the Beth-shemite (“house of the sun”) and the cart stopped near a large stone that stood there (for an altar).
 They split wood from the cart and offered the cows as a Korban Olah.
 Female cows were not usually offered to the Lord (Lev 1.3, 22.19) and they offered them away from the Mishkan (Deut 12.5-6), but the Lord knew their hearts and this was an unusual case.

 So the Levites came from the city and took the Ark (Num 4.1-6, 15) and the box that was with it, and put them on the large stone.
 Then they offered korbanot, which was not the usual place.
 When the Philistines saw this they returned to Ekron (“extermination”).
 The large stone on which the Ark sat served as a witness in the filed of Joshua the Beth-shemite.
 However, not all went well.
 Yehovah struck down some of the men of Beth-shemesh because they looked into the Ark, which was forbidden (Num 4.20).
 They opened it to see if everything was there or if anything had been put into it.
 The Lord struck down 50,070 men, but the Hebrew seems to indicate that only 70 died out of the 50,000 men that flocked to see it.
 Josephus says there were only 70 slain, and so do others (Antiquities of the Jews, 6.1.4).
 Beth-shemesh is a small city, so 50,070 is not a believable number.